 Then I suddenly spot a pair of wings on the floor.
 On closer inspection I see It’s a fish, a flying gurnard apparently.
 As we get closer it decides to glide off over the bank leaving us wondering in amazement.

-The instructor has one last surprise for us.
-We stop, go down on the sand where we are instructed to turn off our lights.
+The instructor has one last surprise for us on this night dive.
+We stop, go down on the sand where he request us to turn off our lights.
 One by one the light go out.
-Then, our instructor starts moving his hand rapidly through the water and to our surprise hundreds of little planktons start to illuminate in front of our eyes.
+Then, our instructor starts moving his hand rapidly through the water.
+To our surprise hundreds of little planktons start to illuminate in front of our eyes.
 We sit there for a few minutes all thrashing around enjoying the amazing light show until it’s time to go up.

 On our way up we meet the famous Spanish Dancer gracefully dancing it’s way through the water on it’s way to who knows where!
-It swims off beyond the reach of our dive lights and we make our way slowly to the surface and end an unforgettable experience.
+It swims off beyond the reach of our dive lights.
+We make our way slowly to the surface and end an unforgettable experience.

 One thing I did notice is how long the air seemed to last at night.
-I can only guess it’s due to the calm relaxing nature of a night dive”
+I can only guess it’s due to the calm relaxing nature of diving at night”